What Is Heroin?

 As such we do not provide Naltrexone treatment currently.

-Aftercare planning is a critical part of heroin rehab, and having a series of personalised, structured supports in place for when you leave treatment, can play a significant role in long term recovery success.
+Aftercare planning is a critical part of heroin rehab and heroin detox, and having a series of personalised, structured supports in place for when you leave treatment, can play a significant role in long term recovery success.

 Withdrawal from the rehab facility is never easy, but in our treatment program, each individual will have discovered their own personal signature of addiction – their triggers, conditionings, and associations attached to heroin addiction; and will therefore be better prepared to overcome these in recovery.

 Aftercare planning means setting out a practical plan for life in recovery, both in the short and long term.
 Opioid antagonist can be used at this point to control cravings but its not recommended.